9 Birds That Start With U

 - Habitat: Rainforests of Central and South America

-- Interesting Fact: The Umbrellabird’s wattle can extend up to four inches when fully inflated!
+- Interesting Fact: Its throat wattle can expand up to four inches when inflated.

 2. Ural Owl